privacysandbox/aggregation-service/README.md

     These are authenticated endpoints, refer to the [Testing the System](#testing-the-system) section to learn how to use them.

-    _If you run into any issues during deployment of your system, please consult the [Troubleshooting](#troubleshooting) and [Support](#support) sections._
+    _If you run into any issues during deployment of your system, consult the [Troubleshooting](#troubleshooting) and [Support](#support) sections._

 ### Testing the system